tchrist1/Dollarsmiley-App2/PROVIDER_PINS_AI_PROMPT.md

 3. **Debug each layer**: Test at database, RPC output, normalized data, and UI layers separately.

-4. **The `user_type` field is essential**: This differentiates providers from customers.
-Without it, filtering fails silently.
+4. **The `user_type` field is essential**: Users can be "Customer", "Provider", or "Hybrid" (both roles).
+Provider pins must include both "Provider" and "Hybrid" types.

 ## Quick Test